ericniebler/meta/doc/index.md

 \snippet example/tutorial_snippets.cpp trait2

 \note *Alias templates* have primacy in Meta.
-This is different from other metaprogramming libraries you may be familiar with, which make *traits* (aka metafunctions) the prime abstraction.
+This is different from other metaprogramming libraries you may be familiar with, which make *trait*s (aka metafunctions) the prime abstraction.
 The rest of this guide uses the term "alias" to mean "alias template".

 ### Callables